iamnielsjanssen/AmygdalaFC/README.md

 # AmygdalaFC

-This is a repository for the minimal data set for PlosOne submission.
+This is a repository for the minimal data set for our PlosOne submission:

 Contributions of human amygdala nuclei to resting-state networks.
 Arguizones, U., Seoane, S., Janssen, J., & Janssen, N. (in revision).